-To rebuild the docker image, one first needs to download the legup results for the benchmarks without divider and with divider, and the tar files should be placed in the same directory as the Dockerfile.
+To rebuild the docker image, one first needs to download the LegUp results for the benchmarks without divider4 and with divider5, as well as the csv folder with all the raw results6.
+The tar files should be placed into the same directory as the Dockerfile.
 Then, in the docker directory, the following will build the docker image, which might take around 20 minutes: